arangodb/docs/3.10/administration-cluster.md

 `curl <coord-ip:coord-port>/_admin/cluster/cleanOutServer -d '{"server":"DBServer004"}'`

-After the _DB-Server_ has been cleaned out, you will find a trash bin icon to the right of the name of the _DB-Server_ on any _Coordinators_' UI.
+After the _DB-Server_ has been cleaned out, you will find a recycle bin icon to the right of the name of the _DB-Server_ on any _Coordinators_' UI.
 Clicking on it will remove the _DB-Server_ in question from the cluster.